-While we mostly get titles that favor gameplay, action and a wealth of content, over a deep moving story these days, my time spent as Beth in Labyrinthine Dreams provided the exact opposite!
+While we mostly get titles that favour gameplay, action and a wealth of content, over a deeply moving story these days, my time spent as Beth in Labyrinthine Dreams provided the exact opposite!
 What, you won’t just take my word for it?
 Let’s explore her dreams, then.

 Life hasn’t been easy for Beth.
-In fact, it’s been downright awful as she’s had to face an onslaught of challenges and hardships, when all this poor girl wanted was to make her dream come true.
-Apparently the powers that be deems that’s she’s asking for too much, as it has decided to make what may very well be her final hours a nightmare, and one that seems all too real!
+In fact, it’s been downright awful as she’s had to face an onslaught of challenges and hardships when all this poor girl wanted was to make her dream come true.
+Apparently, the powers that be deem that she’s asking for too much, as it has decided to make what may very well be her final hours a nightmare, and one that seems all too real!

 Labyrinthine Dreams is a short game about overcoming the scars of the past and following the right path, even in the face of overwhelming challenges.